GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 An approach initiated more than 15 years ago & 100% designed ***by myself***!!!

 --- No worries --- I am active in research!
-But managing academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!
+But dealing with academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!

 Following a pityfull experience facing researchers obliged to steal others'work to fake creativity in their strategic plans for their lab&dpt, their books, articles or to obtain grants, I had the pleasure to meet high-level professionnals who know what integrity and responsibility mean.
 I am more than proud to have joined or met these amazing networks - highly recommanded: